Edit this wiki page Follow

 A Skill

-• Sanctuary - Casts a circle around the user that speeds up HP recovery of all players inside.
-Over time, the circle gets smaller and disappears.
+• Sanctuary - Casts a circle around the user that speeds up HP recovery of all allied players inside.
+Over time, the circle shrinks and then disappears.

 B Skill

-• Summon Materials - Summons materials (when used at certain points throughout the map) for certain objects.
-These include ballistas, cannons, ladders, and battering rams.
-If materials are left untouched after a certain amount of time, they disappear.
+• Summon Materials - Summons materials (when used at certain points throughout the map) for constructing certain objects, including ballistas, cannons, ladders, and battering rams.
+If materials are left untouched after a certain amount of time, they disperse automatically.
 Finished objects can be destroyed by attacking them.

-• Sacred Armor - Grants a temporary armor buff to the selected player (which resembles a drink carton).
+• Sacred Armor - Casts a temporary armor buff on the selected ally (or the user) which resembles a drink carton.
 All damage is negated until a certain amount of hits on the player.

-• Dash - Grants a temporary speed boost to the selected player.
+• Dash - Casts a temporary speed boost to the selected ally (or the user).

-• Wall - Casts a long temporary stone wall to block access (which can be destroyed by attacks).
+• Wall - Casts a long temporary stone wall to block access (which can be destroyed by constant attacks).
+Can be improved with the Solid Wall helmet modifier.

 Y Skill

-• Sacred Song - Temporarily increases the maximum HP, AP, and defense of all participating players.
+• Sacred Song - Temporarily boosts the maximum HP (slightly), maximum AP, and defensive power of all participating players.

-• Happy Miracle - Resurrects all nearby dead teammates and temporarily transforms all nearby enemies into flowers (which cannot attack, block, or use skills, and is killed after one hit).
+• Happy Miracle - Resurrects all nearby dead teammates and temporarily transforms all nearby enemies into harmless flowers (which is killed in one hit and cannot attack block, or use Skills).
+Requires 3 or more other players to perform.

 • Transport - Teleports all participants to an allied tower or castle of the user's choosing.